-Though, switching from conventional oil to synthetic oil is perfectly fine and will not cause internal damage to your vehicle’s engine.
+As an aside, switching from conventional oil to synthetic oil is perfectly fine and will not cause internal damage to your vehicle’s engine.
 One myth in the industry is that once you switch to synthetic oil you can never go back to conventional, which is completely false, you can switch back and forth between oils at any time.

 A semi-synthetic oil, or ‘synthetic blend’, is simply a combination of a full-synthetic and conventional oil.
 Synthetic blends do not contain any more than 30% synthetic oil but have the ability to provide your engine extra protection against changing temperatures and are not as susceptible to evaporation as regular conventional oil.

 Semi-synthetic blends are designed to have many aspects of a fully synthetic oil like the improved viscosity components and increased lubrication but are sold at a much lower cost.

 Here is why you might want to give synthetic oil a try!

 Full synthetic oil uses higher quality base oils than the less-refined oil used in conventional oils, making its molecules more uniform in size with much fewer impurities.
 While synthetic blends and conventional oil use crude oil as their base, which is found to have more impurities.

 Synthetic oil has some advantages over conventional motor oil like: